We offer interested parties opportunity to come to an agreement on an offer or participate bidding on specialty niche salvage deals.

 Away from our warehouse: We can take cashiers checks in many cases, or via FedEx or driver during load-out, however no truck leaves unless paid in full.
 These type of arrangements need to be approved during the bid process, not after you have been awarded the deal.

-If it’s a super large deal with say in the hundreds of thousands or dollar range or 20 or 100 truck loads of inventory being exchanged, then some situations warrant a 50% down, with a part after loading starts, and last before finished.
+If it’s a super large deal with say in the hundreds of thousands of dollars range or above & 20 to 100 truck loads of inventory being exchanged, then some situations warrant a 50% down, with a part after loading starts, and last before finished.
 Some very unique situations we could end up doing a total 75% down, balance net 30.

 If you want to place a deposit prior to inspection to lock in your offer, it’s appreciated!